ceedee666/drumm.sh/content/blog/20210825-bw-cli/bw-cli.md

 ---

-[Bitwarden](https://bitwarden.com/) has been my password manager of choice since it was recommanded to my by [Frank](https://twitter.com/koehntopp) about two years ago.
+[Bitwarden](https://bitwarden.com/) has been my password manager of choice since it was recommended to me by [Frank](https://twitter.com/koehntopp) about two years ago.
 I like most of its functionality.
 However, one thing kept annoying me.
 To be honest this was already the case with my previous